15-Kamal/AutoPriceML-Vehicle-Price-Prediction/README.md

-# AutoPrice-ML: Vehicle Price Prediction using Regression Model
+# AutoPrice ML: Vehicle Price Prediction using Regression Model

 ### Overview
 AutoPrice ML is a predictive machine learning pipeline designed to estimate the market value of vehicles based on their specifications.
 This project demonstrates proficiency in handling continuous target variables (Regression), data imputation, and high-dimensional feature encoding.